WRI 3201 (LUOA), WRIT 201 (LUO): Introduction to Creative Writing

 The student will create an outline of a short-short fiction story, including the elements of theme, characters, conflict, and plot development.
 Standard MLA format for outline is required.
 (CLO: B, D, F; FSLO: CIL B)

-Writing Workshop: Original Work of Short-Short Fiction: Rough Draft and Peer Review Assignment
+Short-Short Fiction: Rough Draft and CoPilot Review Assignment

 The student will write a 300–500-word short-short fiction piece in MLA format based on the elements of fiction described in the reading.
-The student will write a rough draft based on the outline and submit it for professor and peer feedback.
-In the peer review, the student will provide substantive line-by-line feedback to at least 2 classmates regarding the original compositions and write a 100-word summation of his/her assessment of each peer’s rough draft.
+The student will write a rough draft based on the outline and submit it for professor feedback.
+In the CoPilot review, the student will use the AI resource to generate feedback about the writing.
 (CLO: B, D, E, F; FSLO: CIL B, C)

 The student will create an outline of a creative nonfiction story, including the elements of theme, characters, conflict, and plot development.
 (CLO: D, E, F; FSLO: CIL B, C)

-Writing Workshop: Original Work of Creative Nonfiction: Rough Draft and Peer Review Assignment
+Creative Nonfiction Rough Draft and CoPilot Review Assignment

 The student will write a 500–750-word creative nonfiction piece based on the elements of nonfiction described in the reading.
 The student will write a rough draft based on the outline and submit it for professor and peer feedback.
-For the peer review, the student will provide substantive feedback to at least 2 classmates regarding the original compositions and write a 100-word minimum summation assessment of the strong and weak components of each of the classmate’s rough drafts.
+In the CoPilot review, the student will use the AI resource to generate feedback about the writing.
 (CLO: B, D, E, F; FSLO: CIL B, C)

-Writing Workshop: Original Work of Poetry: Rough Draft and Peer Review Assignment
+Poetry Rough Draft, Reflection, and Peer Review Assignment

 After completing the assigned readings, the student will write 1 original work of poetry based on the elements of poetry described in the reading.
 The student will write an original poem.
 The student will also complete a set of questions detailing his/her reasoning for writing the poem in a 150-word analysis in MLA format.
 Then, the student will submit it for professor and peer feedback.
 In the peer review, the student will provide substantive feedback to at least 2 classmates regarding their original compositions in a 100-word summation analysis of each piece.
 (CLO: B, D, E, F; FSLO: CIL B, C)